-One of people’s favorite characteristics of the Psalms is the raw honesty.
-In it you can find the highs and lows of human emotions to match however you are feeling.
-What I love about these writings is how the Psalmist allows his feeling to draw him to God and never away.
+One of people’s favorite characteristics of the Psalms is their raw honesty.
+Within these writings, you can find the highs and lows of human emotions that resonate with your own feelings.
+What I find relatable and inspiring is how the psalmists allow their feelings to draw them closer to God, rather than pushing them away.

-The first time I read this, I had to check to make sure I did not skip a page.
+The first time I encountered this, I had to double-check to make sure I hadn’t skipped a page.
 What happened?
 Where did this sudden change come from?
 Did God answer?
-Was everything better?
+Was everything suddenly better?

 It becomes apparent that nothing external changed for David; instead, he chose to place his trust in God over his circumstances.
 Yes, I might feel down or overwhelmed, but I am certain that God is good..